-Dressbarn expects to have all its stores shut in early 2020
+Dressbarn expects to have all its stores shut by end of 2019

-NEW YORK (AP) — Dressbarn says it expects to have all its 650 stores closed in the first half of 2020.
+NEW YORK (AP) — Dressbarn says it expects to have all its 650 stores closed by the end of this year.

 The women’s clothing chain announced earlier this week that it was shutting all its stores but hadn’t given a timeline for the closures until Thursday.

-Note: This story has been corrected to read that all of Dressbarn’s stores will be closed by the end of this year, not in the first half of 2020.